Land banking: Controversies

-Many land banking companies target victims outside of the United Kingdom, particularly Canada, Singapore, Thailand, Brunei and Malaysia.
+Many land banking companies target victims outside of the United Kingdom, particularly in Canada, Singapore, Thailand, Brunei and Malaysia.
 Residents of these countries may be naive of the UK property market and local planning regulations such as green belt zoning.

 In 2008, the land banking firm UKLI was placed into administration due to insolvency, despite having taken £69 million from 4,500 people for land plots.
 Land International was closed down in 2008 after losing investors £10 million, and the same Land International plots were later offered for sale in Asia.
 In 2010, Land International (Far East) failed, causing investors to lose S$6 million (£2.5M).
 MP David Heath requested a debate in the House of Commons following the offering of 209 plots in the village of Dean, saying that "while land banking may not be illegal it is undoubtedly a scam".

 The UK Land Registry issued a press release on January 15, 2009 advising consumers that the Land Registry has published a guide warning against land banking investment schemes.
 Land Registry Head of Corporate Legal Services Mike Westcott Rudd said that the public were being "misled about the prospects of obtaining planning permission", with well-known banks and developers being falsely cited as partners in the project, and that in some cases forged Land Registry paperwork was being presented to suggest that planning approval existed where it did not.

-As a result of the significant controversy and media coverage land banking received, many directors and officials of companies involved where prosecuted and handed custodial sentence by the courts.
+As a result of the significant controversy and media coverage land banking received, many directors and officials of companies involved were prosecuted and handed custodial sentences by the courts.